open-it-lab/ol-presentations/how-to-setup-the-lab-computers.md

     sudo rm -r /var/cache/apt

+You can also purge the old `linux-image-*`

 ####Ubuntu images####
 Add the [latest](http://www.ubuntu.com/download/ubuntu/download) Ubuntu 32-bit and 64-bit Ubuntu images to the *Downloads* folder.
-Anyone can then Startup Disk Creator to make an Ubuntu installer out of their USB stick (Existing files are preserved) or they can burn a CD.
+Anyone can then Startup Disk Creator to make an Ubuntu installer out of their USB stick (existing files on the USB stick are preserved) or they can burn a CD.

 For VirtualBox on the lab computers, you need to use the 32-bit image since we're running a 32-bit host OS.